FadrikAlexander/The-Rogue-Scavenger/README.md

 Tractor Beam System is controlled by pressing "Space".
-The UI can be activated by pressing 1 or 2 for each system. and also you can target astroids by pressing with the "Right mouse button" on them or disable a gun doing the same.
+The UI can be activated by pressing 1 or 2 for each system. and also you can target asteroids by pressing with the "Right mouse button" on them or disable a gun doing the same.

 PS: All scripts and art are free to use with no copyrights.